current band and bio photos courtesy of David Cupp

 Gone Tomorrowites:

 Given Harrison (upright bass, rhythm guitar, vocals) started playing bluegrass in 1974 as a founding member of Late For Supper - an energetic group of young guys stirring things up in Palm Desert.
 As time has passed, he moved to San Diego County where he has been seen playing with The Unstrung Heroes, Box Canyon, Graybeard, Superstrings, Highway 76,The Tail Draggers, and many more.
+His current band, Stay Tuned, features a stellar lineup.
 We're really happy to have Given playing bass with Gone Tomorrow when he's available.
 Given is a retired educator who also enjoys restoring and racing small sailboats and playing with old cars.

 • Lisa Burns (upright bass) has been playing the upright bass since 1994, and has appeared in many Northern California bands such as The O’Pinions, Loose Gravel, and most notably her current Bay Area band, Sidesaddle & Co.
 She also teaches bass.
 Sadly, Lisa has returned to her home in the Silicon Valley area.
 We still love it when we can get her to come down to play gigs with Gone Tomorrow!